Uesugi Kenshin: In popular culture

-Kenshin is the main protagonist of Chōgorō Kaionji's epic historical novel Ten to Chi to ("Heaven and Earth") and NHK taiga drama adaptation Ten to Chi to (1969) where was played by Kōji Ishizaka.
-Kenshin, played by Isao Natsuyagi is featured in 1979 film G.I.
-Samurai, and played by Eiichi Kanakubo is a minor character in Akira Kurosawa's 1980 jidaigeki Kagemusha.
-The 1990 movie adaptation of Kaionji's novel, Heaven and Earth directed by Haruki Kadokawa, where's Kenshin played by Takaaki Enoki, covers the rivalry between Uesugi Kenshin and Takeda Shingen, focusing mainly on the character of Kenshin who is referred to by his original name Kagetora.
+Kenshin is the main protagonist of Chōgorō Kaionji's epic historical novel Ten to Chi to ("Heaven and Earth") and NHK taiga drama adaptation Ten to Chi to (1969) in which he was played by Kōji Ishizaka.
+Kenshin, played by Isao Natsuyagi, is featured in the 1979 film G.I.
+Samurai, and is played by Eiichi Kanakubo as a minor character in Akira Kurosawa's 1980 jidaigeki Kagemusha.

+The 1990 movie adaptation of Kaionji's novel, Heaven and Earth directed by Haruki Kadokawa, in which Kenshin is portrayed by Takaaki Enoki, covers the rivalry between Uesugi Kenshin and Takeda Shingen, focusing mainly on the character of Kenshin, who is referred to by his original name Kagetora.
 The film has been praised for its realistic depictions of warfare and battles of the period.
-Being a box office success in Japan, it is also famous for holding the world record for most saddled horses used in one sequence — 800 horses were in a battle segment.
-Kaionji's novel was also adapted by TV Asahi for their 50th anniversary as 2008 TV drama special where Kenshin was played by Masahiro Matsuoka.
-The manga Yukibana no Tora by Akiko Higashimura, serialised in Shogakukan's seinen manga magazine Hibana from March 2015 to August 2017, also portrays its main protagonist Kenshin as a woman.
+Being a box office success in Japan, it is also famous for holding the world record for most saddled horses used in one sequence, employing 800 horses in a battle segment.
+Kaionji's novel was also adapted by TV Asahi for its 50th anniversary as a 2008 TV drama special in which Kenshin was played by Masahiro Matsuoka.

 In the 2007 NHK taiga drama, Fūrin Kazan, Uesugi Kenshin is portrayed by Japanese singer-songwriter Gackt.
-Gackt recalls that Kenshin was always portrayed as a very tough man, but wanted to play him with the female myth in the mind, which presented him clean-shaven and with long hair, although received some harsh criticism, co-actor Ken Ogata expressed his approval of Gackt's work and audience demanded the increase of his role in the series.
+Gackt recalls that Kenshin was always portrayed as a very tough man, but wanted to play him with the female myth in the mind, which presented him clean-shaven and with long hair.
+Although the show received some harsh criticisms, co-actor Ken Ogata expressed his approval of Gackt's work; the audience demanded the increase of his role in the series.

 The 2009 NHK Taiga drama Tenchijin partly re-tells the story of Uesugi Kenshin, played by Hiroshi Abe, although its main focus is on Naoe Kanetsugu, the page and later advisor to Uesugi Kenshin's adopted son and heir Kagekatsu.

 Kenshin was again voiced by Gackt in the anime of the gag manga, Tono to Issho (2010–2011).
 The live-action drama Sengoku Basara: Moonlight Party cast actress Mayuko Arisue as Kenshin.
 Gackt participated in the production, but voiced Oda Nobunaga.
-Kenshin also appears in a gender bender parallel universe anime series Battle Girls: Time Paradox.
+In Cobra Kai, Season 5 episode 2, Terry Silver shows Chozen a samurai sword that he purchased at an auction, telling Chozen that it was used by Kenshin in the fourth battle of Kawanakajima.